|Duration||2 Years Full-time|

 This programme is full-time over three semesters per year, over two years.
 Students should expect to attend a mixture of lectures, PBL tutorials, seminars, clinical observations, simulations and supervised clinical work from 9 am to 5 pm daily, with some time dedicated to independent learning, during semesters 1 & 2.
 In each year of the programme, students will attend two weekly 3-hour Problem-Based Learning tutorials.
 In addition to the tutorials, there will be approximately 3-4 lectures a day in addition to 6 hours a week of observations, simulations and supervised clinical work.
 During Semester 3, students will be on work placement for 4-5 days a week.
 Students need to engage in approximately 1000h of supervised clinical practice to meet professional requirements.
 Students may need to travel and/or arrange short-term accommodation near the placement sites and students will incur the costs of travel to clinical locations as well as the costs of accommodation.
+It may also be necessary to undertake clinical placement outside the Republic of Ireland.
 Students will need to complete a short research proposal and complete a research project of limited scope.

 Modules will be assessed using a combination of individual and group presentations, in-class assessments, essays, competency-based clinical assessments, work placement assessments and written exams.